joseanmont/voipms-api/README.md

 print(balance.get_balance())
 ```

-Additionally, you can also add your credentials or use different credentials by using the class VoipMsClient.
+Additionally, you can add your credentials or use different credentials by using the class VoipMsClient.

 This class also allows you use the method "make_request" to call a VoIP.ms function that might not be available in this package yet.